architects-land/difficulty-death-scaler/Writerside/topics/Boss.md

 ## Ender Dragon

-The Ender Dragon's health is modified according to the current difficulty and the number of players in the end.
+The Ender Dragon's health is modified according to the current difficulty and to the number of players in the end.

 Each time a player joins the fight, the dragon gains more health.